getpatchwork/patchwork/docs/development/releasing.rst

 specific version in the URL.
 Refer to the `API Guide <../api/rest>` for more information.

 Release Cycle
 -------------

 There is no cadence for releases: they are made available as necessary.

 Supported Versions
 ------------------

-Typically all development should occur on `master`.
+Typically all development should occur on ``master``.
 While we will backport bugfixes and security updates, we will not backport any new features.
 This is to ensure stability for users of these versions of Patchwork.

 Release Checklist
 -----------------

+The follow steps apply to all releases:

 * Documentation has been updated with latest release version